ppiwowarczyk/javaPlayground/README.md

 #### Records

-Done with beer stats application for one of the POJOs (the 2nd one kept intentionally using Lombok)
+Done with beer stats application for one of the POJOs (the 2nd one kept intentionally using Lombok).
+There is also mocking server test (mainly for text blocks) with ObjectMapper to POJO via records.

 ### Java 15